 Bus: Several buses operate a service between the airport terminals and different metro stations in Moscow.
 Bus line 851 (RUB 50) and 949 (RUB 75) can take you in 90 minutes to Rechnoy Vokzal Metro Station.
 Bus line 817 (RUB 50) and 948 (RUB 75) can take you from any of the terminals to Planernaya Metro Station.
 A night bus H1 connects the airport with Leninskiy Prospect Metro Station.

 See for tickets and schedule: trains: aeroexpress.ru .

 Official Airport Taxis have a fixed price depending on our destination.
 A ride into Moscow city center costs RUB 1900, including 100 for the highway toll.

 All prices quoted here were found in June 2017

-Most flights from Sheremetyevo International Airport are to Paris and to St. Petersburg but there are many more flights to other destinations as well, most of them by Aeroflot.
-Every day there are flights to 69 destinations from Sheremetyevo International Airport.
+Most flights from Sheremetyevo International Airport are to Amsterdam and to Dusseldorf but there are many more flights to other destinations as well, most of them by Aeroflot.
+Every day there are flights to 8 destinations from Sheremetyevo International Airport.
 Here are the most popular destinations: